Koosjuh/TeamPurple/Website/DRAFT/token_protection_readiness_blog.md

 ## Checking Whether Token Protection Is Already Evaluated

+This is for Engineers/Consultants who are serving multiple customers who do not always know each CA by heart, if you are employed by an organisation are are part of internal IT, you should know this! :) And if you don't know, don't tell anyone and use this query and also go read up on your policies! ;) And now you know!

 The next step is checking whether Token Protection is already present inside Conditional Access policies.

-Many organizations assume they are using it because they see telemetry in the logs.
-Those are two different things.

 This query checks whether Token Protection session controls appear in Conditional Access evaluation results: